wlaub/vcv/README.md

 TODO: It would be nice to be able to CV control the routing, but idk how

+##### Tia I Expander

+Provides additional sets of inputs and outputs controlled by an adjacent Tia I instance.

 #### Mat I

 Multichannel Fixed Biquad Filter Bank